utm-cssc/website/content/docs/Firebase.md

 In order to enable authentication:

-- Navigate to the project on the firebase website
+- Navigate to the project on the Firebase Website
-- Select authentication on the sidebar
+- Select **authentication**
   ![Authentication Side Bar](https://i.imgur.com/Xeo54Cl.png)
 - Switch to the sign-in method
-- Enable Google signin
+- Enable Google sign-in
-  - Note: If the user wishes to use the Github login, follow the instructions firebase provided to enable Github login
+  - Note: If the user wishes to use the Github login, follow the instructions that Firebase provided to enable the Github login
-- Uncomment the login provider they wish to use (make sure the corresponding provider is enabled on firebase)
+- Uncomment the login provider they wish to use (make sure the corresponding provider is enabled on Firebase)

-#### From firebase.js (In the plugins folder)
+#### /plugins/firebase.js (In the plugins folder)

 ```
 // export const provider = new firebase.auth.GithubAuthProvider()